3DGazeNet: Generalizing Gaze Estimation with Weak-Supervision from Synthetic Views: Method

 {\textbf{3D Eyes Pseudo-Ground Truth from In-The-Wild Images}} To extract 3D eyes from images without gaze labels, we have developed an automatic pipeline based on 3D face alignment and 2D iris localization.
-Having recovered 3D face coordinates in image space, we first align our eyeball templates to the 3D face.
-Then, we lift 2D iris predictions to 3D by finding the nearest vertexes from the aligned 3D eye templates (we use only $x$ and $y$ coordinates to find the nearest neighbours).
+Having recovered the 3D face with $x$, $y$ in image space, we first align our eyeball templates in the eye sockets based on the face's eyelid landmarks.
+Then, we lift 2D iris predictions to 3D by finding the nearest vertexes from the aligned 3D eye templates.
 Finally, we compute the rotation between the initially aligned eyes and the 3D-lifted iris center and rotate the eyeballs accordingly.
-For 3D face alignment we employ~\cite{deng2020retinaface} and for 2D iris localization~\cite{Park2018ETRA} as above.
-The process is graphically presented in \cref{fig:eyeball} (c).
+For 3D face alignment, we employ RetinaFace~\cite{Deng_2020_CVPR} and for 2D iris localization~\cite{Park2018ETRA} as above.
+The process is presented in \cref{fig:eyeball}(c).